 Viewer Gender Confusion: Marth was a pretty common subject of this among western Super Smash Bros. fans, as his design in those games seems to lend itself to making that mistake.
 In everything other than SSB, though, it's hard to make such a mistake.

 Rickard due to his long hair, big eyes, and apparent crush on Julian.

 Vindicated by History: Jagen and the Jagen Archetype.
 They used to be hated by the fanbase, and then the metagame shift happened and Jagen has a much better position.
 Ironically, some the players even discovered that Oifaye actually is worse than the original Jagen.

-When Shadow Dragon comes out, Sheeda is considered a High Tier mage, but nowhere near the Top of the tier list, which is populated by Wolf and Sedgar.
-And then people discovered how to really use Sheeda.
-Nowadays, Sheeda is considered the best character in the game alongside Lena.
+When Shadow Dragon comes out, Caeda is considered a High Tier mage, but nowhere near the Top of the tier list, which is populated by Wolf and Sedgar.
+And then people discovered how to really use Caeda.
+Nowadays, Caeda is considered the best character in the game alongside Lena.

 Far more likely 1 as people were expecting more than a "prettied up" port with questionable graphic style (the majority of the fanbase being far too used to games with better/flashier graphics), and overlooking that overly remaking the game would partially defeat the purpose of it: To show the series' roots.

 The Woobie: Wolf started out his life in slavery, is forced to choose between his hero/best friend and the right thing, and he never gets over Hardin's death.